 No Reliable Testing For Men

-Another difficult aspect of HPV is that we don’t have reliable testing available for guys right now.
-So for all you know, you might have HPV yourself but we just can’t test you for it (this might change in the next few years; research studies are underway to identify reliable tests for men).
+Another difficult aspect of HPV is that we don’t have widespread, reliable testing available for guys right now.
+So for all you know, you might have HPV yourself but we just can’t test you for it.

 In women, Pap tests can reveal cervical changes that are usually caused by HPV.
 While most women’s Pap test results return to normal within the year, there are treatments available for those women who aren’t as lucky.